LJStroemsdoerfer/productionize/README.md

     pip install productionize

+The library relies on two components, which every MacBook should already have, however in case you don't, you would need to install <code>xcode</code> and <code>homebrew</code>. <code>xcode</code> is a developer tool kit released by Apple for all their macOS based products.
+You can install the relevant pieces by running the following command in your terminal:

+    xcode-select install

+<code>homebrew</code> on the other hand is a package manager, that allows you to easily install and manage applications.
+If not for <code>productionize</code>, I would anyway recommend to use it.
+You can read more about it <a href="https://brew.sh">here</a>.
+To install <code>homebrew</code> just run the following commands in your terminal:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 ## Usage

 Once the library is properly installed from PyPi, you can source it using your standard python import command.
 The core